 Information security management

 1.4 The attached policy is not an extensive list of IT controls.
-Therefor, the recommended controls are not very technical in nature and should be implemented with ease by the user community and the IT Specialist.
+Therefore, the recommended controls are not very technical in nature and should be implemented with ease by the user community and the IT Specialist.

 1.5 In addition the policy sets out the control objectives supported by the specific controls.